coresh/Magento-2-aws-cluster-terraform/README.md

 ```
 >
 ❗ Right after `terraform apply` you will receive email from amazon to approve resources
+- [x] Create backend state.config with your s3 bucket
 - [x] Adjust your settings, edit your [cidr], [brand], [domain], [email]
 - [x] Define either [production] or [developer] environment config